QuintinS/githerb/Italian/Beyond Meat Bolognaise/Beyond Meat Bolognaise.md

 ### Equipment

-- A large, broad-based, deep pan (or shallow pot / casserole dish).
+- A large, broad-based, deep pan (or shallow pot / casserole dish)
-- A medium sized pot for the spaghetti.
+- A medium sized pot for the spaghetti
 - A cutting board. (preferably the kind that doesn't retain DNA evidence)
 - Knives (Knives.
 Knives! **KNIVES.**)
 - Therapy (but that's besides the point)

-- Optional: A food processor to help mix herbs and prepare the parmesan.
+- *Optional:* A food processor to help mix herbs and prepare the parmesan.

 ### Main Ingredients